paulkazusek/paulkazusek/README.md

 ## About me

-- :earth_americas: I'm from ruhr metropole - Germany
+- :earth_americas: I currently live in ruhr metropole - Germany
 - :video_game: I like to play driving simulator like F1

 ## stats